jojuno/Machine-Learning---Dota-2-Prediction/README.md

 Logistic regression with multiple predictors

 ###### Results:
-team composition advantage is not correlated with outcomes. the advantage could be calculated using a different method.
+Team composition advantage is not correlated with outcomes.
+The advantage could be calculated using a different method.
-gold and xp are positively correlated with winning. the model accurately predicted 73.7% of the outcomes of games in the test data set using a 50% win / 50% loss classification.
+Gold and xp are positively correlated with winning.
+The model accurately predicted 73.7% of the outcomes of games in the test data set using a 50% win / 50% loss classification.
 There was a high probability of winning at around 2000 gold and 2000 XP (experience) points advantage.

 ![Image of 3D Scatter Plot](https://github.com/jojuno/Machine-Learning---Dota-2-Prediction/blob/master/Actual%20Outcome%20vs.%20Predicted%20Win%20Chance%20by%20Gold%20and%20XP%20Advantage%203D%20Scatterplot.gif)